parasoft/soatest-cucumber/tutorial.md

 Right-click **Test Steps** again then select **Paste**.

 1. **Configure the SOAtest test cases** to use values from the Cucumber scenario.
-The Parabank REST API to create an account requires parameters for customer ID, account type, and the ID of an account from which to transfer funds.
+The ParaBank REST API to create an account requires parameters for customer ID, account type, and the ID of an account from which to transfer funds.
 You need to configure those values in the REST Clients as variables.
 Later, you will define how the values of those variables are set.